ConsiderItDone/near-wrapper/near-wrapper/README.md

-# Near Wrapper (Limited)
+# Near Wrapper
-A limited (i.e. not fully-featured) implementation of a Near polywrapper.
+Implementation of a Near polywrapper.

 # Near Plugin
-The Near wrapper depends on the [Near Polywrap plugin](https://www.npmjs.com/package/near-polywrap-js).
+The Near wrapper depends on the [Near Polywrap plugin](https://www.npmjs.com/package/@cidt/near-plugin-js).

 # How To Run